VolumetricPixels/Politics/README.md

 Compiling
 ---------
-Spout uses Maven to handle its dependencies.
+Politics uses Maven to handle its dependencies.

 * Install [Maven 2 or 3](http://maven.apache.org/download.html)
 * Checkout this repo and run: `mvn`